vitamickey/digital-garden-netlify/src/site/notes/Digital garden.md

 ---
-{"dg-publish":true,"permalink":"/digital-garden/","title":"Digital garden","tags":["productivity","learning","technology","personal-knowledge-management","needs-update"],"created":"2022-05-23","updated":"2024-02-19"}
+{"dg-publish":true,"permalink":"/digital-garden/","title":"Digital garden","tags":["productivity","learning","technology","personal-knowledge-management","needs-update"],"created":"2022-05-23","updated":"2024-04-26"}
 ---

 A digital garden is a place for thoughts, knowledge and ideas to grow.

+## Philosophy

+Digital gardens are not really meant to be chronological or easily navigable.
+They should be densely linked to each other so that one can trawl through them similarly to how you would in a forest.

-Reminds me of a second brain, PKM (personal knowledge management system), life wiki, Zettelkasten, all those bigs words.
+Reminds me of a second brain, PKM (personal knowledge management system), life wiki, [[Zettelkasten\|Zettelkasten]], [[Evergreen notes\|Evergreen notes]], all those bigs words.
 But there is something distinctly cute uwu about the notion of a digital garden.

 The main reference for what a digital garden is comes from [Maggie Appleton](https://maggieappleton.com/garden-history).
 I will not follow the original ethos to the T, but it's a very nice read nonetheless.